Written byRivers Wong

 Causes of WD My Passport not readable on Mac error

 Let's at first take a look at the complaint from community.wd.com:

 "My WD My Passport 2TB Portable External Hard Drive has suddenly become unreadable on my laptop (MacBook Pro Server with macOS 10.12 Sierra) and I have tried on a MacBook Pro 2011 running 10.13 High Sierra with the same results.
 Any suggestions to fix my unreadable WD drive?"

-Before we move onto the solutions, let's first understand the reasons for this issue.
-There are many reasons that can lead to this message being displayed, but essentially this is because the internal file system is damaged.
+The good news is, even though you have been prompted with an error message, at least your WD My Passport drive is recognized.
+There are many reasons that can lead to a drive not being readable, but essentially this is because the internal file system is damaged.
 Some of the possible reasons for this error are described as follow: